Death of Jeong-In: Adoption process

 In August 2019, Jeong-In was matched with Jang and Ahn after they applied to adopt a baby girl.
-Jang and Ahn have a 4-year-old biological daughter and said that they wanted a baby sister for their daughter.
+Jang and Ahn had a 4-year-old biological daughter and said that they wanted a baby sister for their daughter.
 They passed the adoption screening process, including the psychological test.
 Jeong-In moved in with them in February 2020.
 She weighed 8.5 kg when she was officially adopted by Jang and Ahn.

 Abuse

 While in the same household with Jang Hayeong and Ahn Sungeun for 8 months, Jeong-In was systematically abused and tortured in many brutal ways, including being regularly beaten, which caused multiple bone fractures, and starvation because they didn't like the smell of her feces.
 She was served hot food right after it was taken out from the microwave, which caused blisters and wounds in the mouth.
 Her adoptive parents left her alone at home for over three hours a day, for a minimum of fifteen times, during the two months she was absent from daycare (July to September 2020).
 She was locked in a dark room every day after 7 p.m.
 Jang and Ahn slapped her and tore at her mouth when she was crying.
 They overturned her stroller whilst she was inside it to scare her when she was crying.
 They deliberately tripped her while she was walking, and then laughed.
 They also left her alone alongside the swimming pool for a whole day without a guardian and hung her up by her arms to hit her armpit area, as it was a very sensitive area, and would cause tremendous pain.